Tips & Tricks from the Sales Consulting Professionals

 Sales people need constant practice and constant coaching to remain competitive.
 Period.
 Michael Jordan didn’t get himself a ring and say “I think I’m done being coached.”

-If you are in a perpetual growth mindset, sales training and retooling should be among your top priorities.
+If you are in a perpetual growth mindset, sales consulting, training and retooling should be among your top priorities.

 It might sound like a lot, but the best start comes from breaking down the most meaningful sales activities to your organization and practicing them individually.